Former Punjab Minister Bhullar Arrested in Suicide Case

 The issue was raised in the Lok Sabha by Gurjeet Singh Aujla, Congress MP from Amritsar.

-Earlier, four Congress MPs -- Aujla, Charanjit Singh Channi, Sukhjnder Singh Randhawa and Dharmavira Gandhi -- wrote to Shah, demanding a CBI probe.
+Earlier, four Congress MPs -- Aujla, Charanjit Singh Channi, Sukhjnder Singh Randhawa and Dharmavira Gandhi -- wrote to Shah, demanding a CBI probe into the suicide.

-Separately, SAD MP Harsimrat Kaur Badal also wrote to Shah for a CBI inquiry.
+Separately, Shiromani Akali Dal (SAD) MP Harsimrat Kaur Badal also wrote to Shah for a CBI inquiry.

-Leader of Opposition (LoP) in the Punjab Assembly Partap Singh Bajwa wrote to Chief Justice of India Surya Kant, seeking suo motu cognisance in the death of Randhawa and a court-monitored probe to ensure truth, accountability and protection for the family.
+Leader of Opposition (LoP) in the Punjab Assembly Partap Singh Bajwa wrote to Chief Justice of India Surya Kant urging the top court to take suo motu cognisance of Randhawa's suicide and order a court-monitored probe to ensure truth, accountability and protection for his family.

+Senior SAD leader Bikram Singh Majithia slammed the AAP government for taking two days to arrest Bhullar.

+He alleged that the Mann government did its best to shield Bhullar, but had to give in following the brave face put up by the official's family.

 The BJP on Monday held districtwise protests against the AAP government over the issue of Randhawa's suicide.